Learned Society Travel Fund

 2. Eligibility is determined by the date the talk is given.
 If the talk is given on June 30th or before, the trip is eligible for the current fiscal year fund.If the talk is given on July 1st or later, the trip is eligible for the next fiscal year fund.The dates of travel are not relevant in determining eligibility.

 3. Grant amounts cannot be carried over from one year to the next if not used.

-4. For travel prior to May 1st the reimbursement request must be received in our office by the deadline set by Finance & Treasury for business travel expenses or interdepartmental transfers to be processed during the current fiscal year.
+4. For travel prior to May 1st the expense report must be submitted and approved by the deadline set by Finance & Treasury for business travel expenses or Prime journals(cost transfer/correction) to be processed during the current fiscal year.

 6. All travel reimbursements are subject to the business expense deadline policy.

 The annual maximum reimbursement level is announced via Numbered Memorandum each year.Please see the current year Numbered Memorandum site for this announcement.